i About

 Generate software tests which reproduce user-reported issues and increase code coverage.

-Each SWT-Bench task is based on a pull-request from a GitHub repository which resolves a reported issue and contains the code patch fixing the issue and unit tests testing the fix.
+Each SWT-Bench task is based on a real-world pull-request from a GitHub repository which resolves a user-reported issue and contains the code patch fixing the issue and unit tests testing the fix.
 Given the original state of the code base and the user issue, the task is to generate tests that reproduce this issue.
 These generated tests are expected to fail on the original code base and pass after the issue is resolved.

 What metrics do you measure?